AID: Attention Interpolation of Text-to-Image Diffusion

 \section{Conclusion}

-In this study, we introduce a novel task: conditional interpolation within a diffusion model, along with its evaluation metrics, which include consistency, smoothness, and fidelity.
-We present a novel approach, referred to as AID, designed to produce interpolations between images under varying conditions.
+In this work, we introduce a novel task: conditional interpolation within a diffusion model, along with its evaluation metrics, which include consistency, smoothness, and fidelity.
+We present a novel approach, referred to as AID and PAID, designed to produce interpolations between images under varying conditions.
 This method significantly surpasses the baseline in performance without training, as demonstrated through both qualitative and quantitative analysis.
-Additionally, we introduce PAID, an extension that allows users to employ guidance prompts to choose the interpolation paths.
-Our method is training-free and broaden the scope of generative model interpolation, paving the way for new opportunities in various applications, such as compositional generation, image editing, data augmentation, and video interpolation.
+Our method is training-free and broadens the scope of generative model interpolation, paving the way for new opportunities in various applications, such as compositional generation and image editing control.